Mossman Gorge, Queensland: Flora

 More than five hundred different species of Australian native plants grow in the lowland tropical rainforests in the gorge area, including a wide diversity of species of trees, shrubs, vines, epiphytes and ferns.
 Some species abundant along the public walking tracks, often noticed and photographed by tourists, are as follows.
-The bright orange seasonally fruiting, small shrubs of the chain fruit Alyxia ruscifolia and hairy red pittosporum Pittosporum rubiginosum occur commonly along the tracks.
+The bright orange seasonally fruiting, small shrubs of the chain fruit Alyxia oblongata and hairy red pittosporum Pittosporum rubiginosum occur commonly along the tracks.
 Many vine species grow up to the canopy, including the well known and conspicuous wait-a-while or rattan palm–vines Calamus australis and Calamus moti.
 Many epiphytes grow on the trees’ branches and trunks, including the often noticed ferns, the bird's nest fern Asplenium australasicum, the basket fern Drynaria rigidula and the elkhorn fern Platycerium hillii; large epiphyte and hemiepiphyte trees and shrubs, including the many strangler figs, the umbrella tree Heptapleurum actinophyllum and the cape jitta Fagraea berteroana.
 Locally abundant and conspicuous large trees include the Daintree penda Lindsayomyrtus racemoides with purple new foliage in the wet season, abundant cauliflorous trees that have flowers and fruits on the trunk, for example, the common red-stemmed fig Ficus variegata and the yellow mahogany Dysoxylum parasiticum.
 Further locally abundant species of trees include the native nutmeg Myristica insipida, several lilly pillies (genus Syzygium), and lining the Mossman River and the creek banks the golden penda Xanthostemon chrysanthus.